 As a commissioner of health services and as an employer, NHS North Tyneside CCG values all people as individuals irrespective of their protected characteristics.

-These web pages are one of the ways in which NHS North Tyneside CCG communicates and promotes equality, values diversity and respects human rights in the commissioning of services for the local community.
+This web page is one of the ways in which we communicate, promote equality, value diversity and respect human rights in the commissioning of services for the local community.

-As a public sector organisation, NHS North Tyneside CCG embeds equality, diversity and human rights into all activities.
+As a public sector organisation, we embed equality, diversity, inclusion and human rights into all activities.
 To do this, we must demonstrate our commitment to:

 - eliminating unlawful discrimination, harassment and victimisation